Ferricty/Data-Science-Projects/School Database/README.md

 - ### Create a clock widget.
 - ### Allow save information of students and teachers in csv or excels files
 - ### Create the CRUD (Create,Read,Update and Delete) for both tables.
-    * Analize the number of students that fail his tests of "Matemáticas","Español" or "Historia"
+    * Analize the number of students that failed their tests of "Matemáticas","Español" or "Historia"
     * Analize the AVG (average) in "Matemáticas","Español" or "Historia"
-    * Analize the number of students that score more of 95 points in his tests of "Matemáticas","Español" or "Historia"
+    * Analize the number of students that scored more than points in their tests of "Matemáticas","Español" or "Historia"
     * Create new students or teachers
     * Read elements
     * Update students or teachers information